s-mbk/article-on-xenobots/index.md

 This will definitely be a long topic of debate.
 An even greater and more interesting concern will be the impact of this, not just on Medicine and Digital Health, but on Politics.

-**Whatever it will be, we are only a few steps away from finding it out!**
+**Whatever it will be, we are only a few steps away from finding out!**